 Fruit sorbet – Because fruit sorbet is made without cream, the sweet, refreshing flavors of the fruit shine through.
 Depending on the flavor, it can be tart, strong, or just deliciously sweet.

-Lime juice – A little lime juice helps bring out the fruit in the sorbet and gives the drink a little tart citrus flavor.
+Lime juice – The secret ingredient!
+A little lime juice helps bring out the flavor in any sorbet and gives the drink a little tart, citrusy flavor.

-How To Make Fruity Frozen Margaritas in 2 Minutes
+How To Make This Fruity Frozen Margarita Recipe

-- I used strawberry, raspberry, and mango sorbet with these margaritas, but you can use any sorbet you like.
+- I used strawberry, raspberry, and mango sorbet with these margaritas, but you can make this frozen margarita recipe with any sorbet you like.
 For the perfect traditional margaritas, look for lime sorbet.

 - To rim your glass, make a small cut down the middle of a lime wedge.
 Stick this cut right on the edge of your glass, and rub the lime all the way around.
 Dip the lime-covered edge into a shallow bowl or dish filled with coarse salt or granulated sugar.